Administration Policies: Community Engagement

 3D.
 Citizen Communication

-Members of the community with comments and concerns about GRRL are encouraged to share their feedback with GRRL staff or Board members.
-GRRL accepts feedback by telephone, mail, e-mail and the GRRL website and social media.
+Community members are encouraged to share their feedback about library services.
+This can be done via phone, email, website, or social media.
 Citizens may also participate in Public Open Forum sessions during GRRL Board meetings, subject to the Board of Trustees Bylaws.

 3E.
 Annual Report